docelic/amber-introduction/README.md

 Only the parts that are used end up in the compiled project.

-Let's take a tour of all the important classes that exist in the Amber application and are useful for understanding the flow.
+Now let's take a tour of all the important classes that exist in the Amber application and are useful for understanding the flow.

 # Extensions